 CHRISTOPHER HART (Resident Director) His directing work includes his father, Moss Hart and George S. Kaufman’s You Can’t Take It With You, at the Geffen Playhouse, as well as an adaptation of the Pulitzer Prize and Academy Award winning play for NBC Television with Harry Morgan as Grandpa.
 He was artistic director for the Malibu Stage Company in Los Angeles for several years, and directed regionally both in LA and Chicago.
 He has directed for NPR and LA Theatreworks on the radio, and he also directed for HBO and Fox Television on “TALES FROM THE CRYPT”.
 As a producer on Broadway he was recently represented by Gershwin’s Porgy and Bess, which starred Audra McDonald, Norm Lewis, and David Alan Greer.
 He also was part of the Tony Award winning team that produced HAIR on Broadway, as well as the successful road company, and the London production of HAIR.

-ANTONY MARSELLIS (Resident Director) In a long career in the theatre (over 50 plays) he has directed most of the commercial works of the all the major playwrights.
-In addition he has directed other titles such as: Amiri Baraka’s Dutchman; Harold Pinter’s Ashes to Ashes, Night School & Some Kind of Alaska; Samuel Beckett’s Happy Days & Krapp’s Last Tape; Arthur Miller’s A Memory of Two Mondays, Clara, Elegy for a Lady & The Last Yankee; Athol Fugard’s Statements After an Arrest Under the Immorality Act; Eugene Ionescu’s The Bold Soprano, The Chairs, The Lesson; Luigi Pirandello’s The Man with the Flower in his Mouth & The Other Son; Thorton Wilder’s A Ringing of Door Bells, Bernice, Cement Hands, In Shakespear and the Bible, Queens of France, The Rivers under the earth & The Wreck on the 5:25; Tennessee Williams’ In the Bar of a Tokyo Hotel, Something Unspoken, Talk To Me Like The Rain and Let me Listen; Also the stage versions of two of his films, Men of Manhattan & A Broken Sole.
-He’s had the privelege of working as a director with the finest of NY’s acting community including Danny Aiello, Peter Bogdonovich, Zoe Caldwell, Len Cariou, Tyne Daly, Christine Ebersole, Richard Easton, Judd Hirsch, Judith Light, Tony Roberts, Marian Seldes, Carole Shelley, Frances Sternhagen, Elaine Stritch, Marlo Thomas & other Tony and Academy Award winners.
-Premieres: Susan Charlotte’s The Shoemaker & When Truth is not Enough; Tom Fontana’s This Is On Me; A.R.
-Gurney’s The Love Course; Tennessee Williams’ The Pretty Trap.
-Current projects: Susan Charlotte’s The Hairdresser & When Truth Is Not Enough, (national tour), collaborating on a new version of Rod Sterling’s “The Twilight Zone” for PBS and working on a new translation of Jean Anouilh’s L’Alouette.
+ANTONY MARSELLIS (Resident Director) is a Film, Theatre and TV director.
+In a long career in theatre (over 50 plays) Antony has directed most of the popular works of all the major playwrights.
+He has also directed: Amira Baraka’s Dutchman; Harold Pinter’s Ashes to Ashes & Night School; Samuel Beckett’s Happy Days & Krapp’s Last Tape; Arthur Miller’s A Memory of Two Mondays & The Last Yankee; Athol Fugard’s Statements After an Arrest…; Eugene Ionesco’s The Bald Soprano; Luigi Pirandello’s The Man with the Flower in his Mouth; Thorton Wilder’s Bernice & The Wreck on the 5:25; and Tennessee Williams’ In the Bar of a Tokyo Hotel & Something Unspoken.
+He’s directed the stage versions of two of his films, Men of Manhattan & A Broken Sole.
+He has also brought to stage his PBS film Did you Know My Husband? written by Susan Charlotte.
+He has had the privilege of working with Tony and Academy award winners including: Danny Aiello, Peter Bogdonovich, Zoe Caldwell, Len Cariou, Tyne Daly, Christine Ebersole, Richard Easton, Judd Hirsch, Judith Light, Tony Roberts, Marian Seldes, Carole Shelley, Frances Sternhagen, Elaine Stritch, Marlo Thomas and Kathleen Turner.
+Premieres: Susan Charlotte’s The Shoemaker, When Truth Is Not Enough and The Hairdresser with Louise Lasser; Tom Fontana’s This Is On Me; A.R.
+Gurney’s The Love Course; and Tennessee Williams’ The Pretty Trap.
+He is currently collaborating on a new version of “The Twilight Zone” and directing a new TV series for PBS that is written by Susan Charlotte.

 KENNETH MARTIN (Founding Member) is President of Black Diamond Enterprises.
 He recently produced a new play by Clive Barker entitled History of the Devil and is working on an improvisational dinner theatre piece entitled Commensality.
 Mr. Martin is one of the original producers of Food For Thought Productions.